Empowering Electronics: Building a 400-Watt High-Power Inverter Circuit with Precision

 Fit the external switches, power cord, output sockets, battery terminals, fuse, and so on over the cabinet to complete the device.

-This brings the construction of this power inverter with built-in charger device to a close.
+This brings the construction of this power inverter with a built-in charger device to a close.